 #5 – Find a Groomer Early and Stick with Them

 There’s a lot involved with the full grooming process that can be scary, so it’s crucial to take your Goldendoodle puppy to a groomer as young as possible.
-Younger puppies are more adaptable than older puppies, so it’s easier to ensure a lifetime of happy grooming experiences when you can start your puppy as early as two to four months old.
+Younger puppies are more adaptable than older puppies, so it’s easier to ensure a lifetime of happy grooming experiences when you can start your puppy as early as two to four months of age.

 It also helps your Goldendoodle if they see the same person every time they go in for grooming.
 That makes it feel like going in to see a friend for a familiar experience.